About Fulbright Center

 Fabienne joined the Fulbright Center in 2002 and began her career as the Campus Program Coordinator.
 In 2013, she was appointed Educational Adviser at the Fulbright Center.
 As of 2018, she also works on strategy and special projects.
 Fabienne is an alumna of the Campus Scholarship Program through which she studied at the University of Kansas in Lawrence.
 She studied European Studies at the University of Amsterdam and returned to the University of Kansas to study Public Relations and Mass Communication.
-She is a member of various professional associationa such as NACAC, NAFSA and OACAC: the Overseas Association of College Admission Counselors.
+She is a member of various professional associations such as NAFSA, EAIE and IACAC.